Black Pearl Cabaret

 Black Pearl Cabaret is an American troupe of actors, variety artists, and musicians founded by Richard O'Donnell.
-They performed only original musical comedies of a Gothic, humorous and macabre nature, and were located in the Victorian seaport of Port Townsend, WA..
+They performed only original musical comedies of a Gothic, humorous and macabre nature, and were located in Port Townsend, Washington.

 History

-Black Pearl Cabaret originally opened at the Undertown Coffee and Wine Bar literally located undertown, 211 Taylor St., in the heart of the picturesque Victorian seaport, Port Townsend Washington in October 2012.
-They eventually moved above ground to the Victorian Manresa Castle, 651 Cleveland St, Port Townsend, WA..
+Black Pearl Cabaret originally opened at the Undertown Coffee and Wine Bar, situated literally undertown at 211 Taylor St., in the heart of the picturesque Victorian seaport, Port Townsend, Washington, in October 2012.
+Later, they relocated above ground to the Victorian Manresa Castle at 651 Cleveland St, Port Townsend, WA.

 Theatrical Genre

 Black Pearl Cabaret genres: musical theatre, satire, interactive theatre, improvisational theatre, variety show, circus, and vaudeville.
 BPC incorporated these genres in all-original musical comedies penned by Richard O'Donnell under his pen name B. R. Kreep.